The only recruiter who exclusively places Founding AEs

 Why this is different

 Not a recruiter.
-An advisor who has run this role and placed it.
+An operator who has run this role and placed it.

 How it works